Unified vision

 Rather than an unchangeable, passionless absolute who remains aloof from and unaffected by the world, God-dess intimately relates to the world, enjoying and responding to and through all beings.
 God-dess dynamically experiences and adapts to creation.
 God-dess remains ever-fresh like youth or spring.

-God-dess does not function as the “Controlling Power” who micromanages the world, deciding who lives and who dies, or the other myriad details of what happens and what does not.
+God-dess does not function as the controlling power who micromanages the world, deciding who lives and who dies, or other myriad details of life.
 God-dess set the processes of creation in motion.
 Those processes work according to natural laws, and God-dess does not suspend them to perform miracles.
 Acting within natural laws, God-dess uses persuasion rather than coercion to carry out his-her will.
 For example, Krishna taught Arjun the Bhagavad Gita to encourage him to do his duty as an act of devotion.

 God-dess exists as male and female counterparts, Radha-Krishna, the Divine Couple, engaged in an eternal love affair with each other and all beings.
-Many devotees see the sixteenth century Bengali saint and mystic, Krishna Chaitanya, even in his own lifetime, as an incarnation of Radha-Krishna in one body.
-He manifests the archetype of spiritual androgyny.
+Many devotees see the sixteenth century Bengali saint and mystic, Krishna Chaitanya, even in his own lifetime, as an incarnation of Radha-Krishna in one body manifesting the archetype of spiritual androgyny.
 Chaitanya lived five hundred years ago.
-His contemporaries were Leonardo da Vinci, Michelangelo, Nicolaus Copernicus, and others who witnessed and ignited the Renaissance and rebirth of humanism in the Western world.
-However, it was a much different time and culture in India than most Westerners can grasp.
-Among many other things, it is the task of this project to bridge the world of differences between then and now.
+His contemporaries were Leonardo da Vinci, Michelangelo, Nicolaus Copernicus, and others who witnessed and ignited the Renaissance and rebirth of humanism in the western world.
+However, it was a much different time and culture in India than most westerners can grasp.

-We experience the interrelatedness of all things as finite parts or emanations of God-dess.
-We relate to creation as part of God-dess and care for it as we care for ourselves.
-We depend on it, and it depends on us.
+Devotees experience the interrelatedness of all things as finite emanations of God-dess.
+They relate to creation as part of God-dess and care for it as they care for themselves.
+People depend on it, and it depends on them.
 Creation lives, and God-dess constitutes its soul.
-Expressed in the language of contemporary science, we can say God-dess expanded through the big bang to become all things.
-The One became many, but remains one.
+Expressed in the language of contemporary science, God-dess expanded through the big bang to become all things.
+The one became many, but remains one.

 The past is past and cannot be repeated.
-The future remains open, not predetermined.
+The future remains open.
 The present happens now.
-The past influences the present and the future.
-Many options exist for possible futures.
-We experience some freedom in choosing our future.
-Each instant offers a new and unrepeatable “eternal now.”
-Therefore, we can experience eternal life related to God-dess now.
+The past influences present and future.
+Many options exist for possible future realities since people experience some freedom in choosing their future as well as how they view the past and allow it to influence them.
+Each instant offers a new and unrepeatable eternal now.
+Therefore, devotees experience eternal life related to God-dess now.

-Our present experience includes a select, limited portion of the past.
-Our individual and collective experiences led us to this particular present.
-Similarly, the present becomes past and leads us to a new future.
-We influence the future by how we live in the present, the consciousness we develop, and most importantly, the loving relationship we develop with Radha-Krishna.
-We envision our desired future and enlist the aid of God-dess to get us there by surrendering to and living in the presence of God-dess constantly.
+Present experience includes a select portion of the past.
+Individual and collective experiences led us to this particular present.
+In the same way, the present becomes past and leads to a new future.
+People influence the future by how they live in the present, the consciousness they develop, and most importantly, the loving relationship they develop with Radha-Krishna.
+Devotees envision their desired future and enlist the aid of God-dess to get them there by living in the presence of God-dess constantly.

-Universalist Radha-Krishnaism provides true and inspiring solutions to the problems of contemporary life, individually and collectively.
-We recognize the urgency of the situation and the radical shifts that will occur in coming decades, one way or another.
-The future of humanity and the planet depend on the choices we make: are they life affirming or life denying?
+Universalist Radha-Krishnaism provides inspiring solutions to contemporary individual and collective problems.
+It recognizes the urgency of the situation and the radical shifts that will occur in coming decades, one way or another.
+The future of humanity and the planet depend on the choices people make: are they life affirming or life denying?

-God-dess supports fullness and abundance of life.
-Yet, the forces of death and destruction remain strong.
-We need to choose where we stand and act accordingly.
+God-dess supports full, abundant life.
+Yet, the forces of death remain strong.
+People need to choose where they stand and act accordingly.
 No safe middle ground exists.
-By not choosing, we also choose.
+Not choosing is a choice.
 Not to act is to act.
-We carry responsibility for our part, but we should not forget that God-dess acts through us.
+Devotees carry responsibility for their parts, but God-dess acts through them.